epam/edp-codebase-operator/docs/api.md

-CodebaseImageStreamSpec defines the desired state of CodebaseImageStream
+CodebaseImageStreamSpec defines the desired state of CodebaseImageStream.

 <table>
     <thead>